bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Anyway, hope you enjoyed listening.
 ♪♪ Welcome, Tim and Peter.
 Very excited to have you.
-Unfortunately, merch is not here to help me.
+Unfortunately, Merch is not here to help me.
 I could really use this help today, but this is what we've got.
 So we're going to dive right in.
 And the first question is for both of you, When do you need to roll your own crypto?